Cod Almighty | Other stuff

 It's for Town fans of all ages, and supporters of other clubs.
 We don't just say that – we try and shape the content accordingly.

 Imagine a reference to Bobby Cumming, for example, which assumes the reader already knows (a) who Bobby Cumming was; and (b) that he carried a hard-man reputation.
 This will not make sense to readers who are too young to remember him or don't support Grimsby.
-We know most readers will get it without further explanation – but we'll include some further explanation for those who won't.
-In other words, we write and edit the content here on the basis that its readers will have minimal background knowledge, in order to make it as widely accessible as possible.
+We know most readers will get it without further explanation – but we'll try and remember to include some further explanation for those who don't.

 That said, we don't patronise our readers by asterisking out swear words, so some of the material here may not be suitable for young children.
 They've probably heard worse in the Pontoon, mind.

-Nor do we patronise our readers by assuming they only want to read pundit clichés or sub-tabloid grunting.
+Nor do we assume our readers to be idiots by offering them pundit clichés or sub-tabloid grunting.
 So you might come across some Big Words.
 There might even be a Big Thought here and there.
-But we reckon you can deal with it.
+It's cool.
+You can deal with it.

 Why is Cod Almighty?